MohdRas/kubernetes/README.md

  - **NETWORK PROXY**
     - runs on each node.
     - defined network rules on the node.
-    - handles service discovery, load balancing of the nodes.
+    - handles SERVICE discovery, load balancing of the nodes.
     - **Kube-Proxy:**
-       - Service Discovery and Internal Load Balancing
+       - SERVICE Discovery and Internal Load Balancing
-          - This proxy resolves **service name to IP** of one of the healthy PODs.
+          - This proxy resolves **SERVICE name to IP** of one of the healthy PODs.
-          - This proxy load balances the traffic across all available PODs for that Service.
+          - This proxy load balances the traffic across all available PODs for that SERVICE.
     - **Ingress Controller:**
        - A specialized proxy (like NGINX, HAProxy, or Traefik) that manages external access to the cluster.
        - This role acts as the **"front door" to the cluster**, managing how external users and systems access your applications.
-       - Manages external HTTP/S traffic, **routing it to internal Services.**
+       - Manages external HTTP/S traffic, **routing it to internal SERVICEs.**
-    - **Service Mesh Sidecar:**
+    - **SERVICE Mesh Sidecar:**
-       - A proxy (like Envoy or Linkerd-proxy) that runs alongside each POD to manage inter-service communication.
+       - A proxy (like Envoy or Linkerd-proxy) that runs alongside each POD to manage inter-SERVICE communication.
-       - to secure the traffic between services inside the cluster.
+       - to secure the traffic between SERVICEs inside the cluster.
        - This proxy intercepts all incoming and outgoing network traffic for that POD.
        - **Secure:**
-          - Automatically encrypt all traffic between services using mutual TLS (mTLS), establishing a **"zero-trust" network** where identity is verified for every request.
+          - Automatically encrypt all traffic between SERVICEs using mutual TLS (mTLS), establishing a **"zero-trust" network** where identity is verified for every request.
        - **Observe:** '
           - Generate detailed metrics (request rates, error rates, latencies), distributed traces, and access logs for all traffic without any changes to the application code.